 - 3.1 This project will incur one-off costs of 80k associated with the change programme including the research and analysis by Professor Thorpe, service design and the training programme for the new model.
-These one-off costs will be funded as a part of the strategic transformation funding agreed for Children's Services in September 2017. - 3.2The total staffing cost for the new model will be £1,351k.
-This represents a £478k increase on the current base budget for the service.
-However the proposal to strengthen the front door will deliver demand reductions across the rest of the Children's system and so over time we will be able to realign resource from other areas of Children's Services into the Front Door as pressure on those areas is alleviated. - 3.3 Overall the staffing establishment for the new model will therefore be delivered within existing resources but there will be front loaded costs as we will need to resource the expanded Front Door from the point of implementation in October and the reductions in demand and cost savings elsewhere will take time to impact.
-It is therefore recommended that we deploy £239k from the transformation investment fund to cover the 6 months year's costs of the expanded model and that base funding is moved from elsewhere in Children's Services thereafter.
+These one-off costs will be funded as a part of the strategic transformation funding agreed for Children's Services in September 2017. - 3.2 The total annual staffing cost for the new model will be £1,664k.
+This represents an increase of £772k on the current base budget of £892k for the service.
+However, the proposal to strengthen the front door will deliver demand reductions across the rest of the Children's system and so over time we will be able to realign resource from other areas of Children's Services into the Front Door as pressure on those areas is alleviated.

+3.3 Overall the staffing establishment for the new model will therefore be delivered within existing resources but there will be front loaded costs as we will need to resource the expanded Front Door from the point of implementation in October and the reductions in demand and cost savings elsewhere will take time to impact.
+It is therefore recommended that we deploy £386k (50% of the £772k quoted in paragraph 3.2), from the transformation investment fund to cover the 6 months year's costs of the expanded model and that base funding is moved from elsewhere in Children's Services from the start of the 2019/20 financial year